cgpayne/electropsychographer/README.md

 I therefore asked the question: **is there enough of a signature in these EEG readings to distinguish between a healthy control and a patient with schizophrenia?** If so, can a machine learning model be trained on this difference, and then predict whether or not a new patient has schizophrenia based on their EEG?
 A model like this could be a major tool to psychiatrists as a physiological test (of which none currently exists) for schizophrenia.

 In the study, a button was repeatedly pressed which emitted a tone and the EEG read the brain's electrical activity as it reacted to the stimulus of the noise.
-In a HC, as the button is pressed in succession, the brain should expect the tone and suppress the related neural activity, whereas a SZ will not.
+In a HC, as the button is pressed in succession, the brain should expect the tone and suppress the related neural activity, whereas a SZ's brain will not.
 There were three conditions tested: the button press with a subsequent tone, the button press without a tone (silence), and simply a played tone without a button press involved.
 Each condition had an intended 100 trials (ie, 100 presses/tones), and each trial had 3072 time points measured on the EEG, which gives us a time series for each of the 70 nodes on the head.
-We chose to train on each condition separately to see which one had the best signature.
+I chose to train on each condition separately to see which one had the best signature.

 # Code

-In this section we describe the structure of the code and how to run it in great detail.
+In this section I describe the structure of the code and how to run it in great detail.
 If you would like to see a summary of the model and the subsequent results, you can skip directly to [Model and Results](#model-and-results).

 All the software is written in Python scripts (located in `epg/`) and Jupyter notebooks (located in `notebooks/models/`).
 Some notable packages used are: `ts-fresh`, `scikit-learn`, and `pytorch`.
-The Python version I use is `3.9.15` and there is a `requirements.txt` in the top directory.
+The Python version I used is `3.9.15` and there is a `requirements.txt` in the top directory.

 There are two main phases of the software: the *script phase* and the *notebook phase*.
 In the *script phase* I handle the data processing in a production-ready manner, which involves reformatting the data, generating features from the time series (using `ts-fresh`), removing outliers, creating stratified folds for cross validation, and finally running a PCA for dimensionality reduction.
 In the *notebook phase* I build the model in an exploratory manner, which uses the random forest algorithm that's optimized via a randomized search in a Jupyter notebook.